Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: Introduction

 where $\hat{A}(M,g)$ is the $\hat{A}$-genus form of $(M,g)$, and $\Tch(\nabla_0^F,\nabla_1^F)$ is the Chern--Simons form associated to $\nabla_0^F,\nabla_1^F$. \end{theorem}

 This formula can be used to give a new proof of Gromov--Lawson's result that there does not exist a PSC metric on a compact area enlargeable manifold in the odd-dimensional case.

-One of the natural questions about relative eta invariant is whether it appears as a boundary term of an (APS) index formula on a manifold with non-compact boundary.
+One of the natural questions about relative eta invariant is whether it appears as a boundary term of an APS index formula on a manifold with non-compact boundary.
 This was studied in \cite{Shi22} for strongly Callias-type operators in some special cases.
 The reason to consider strongly Callias-type operators there is that they have discrete spectra.
-Thus one can talk about the APS boundary condition like the compact case.
+Thus as Braverman and the author did in \cite{BrShi21,BrShi21-2}, one can talk about the APS boundary condition like the compact case.
 In this paper, we will examine spin Dirac operators on manifolds endowed with a uniformly PSC metric.
-In this case, the boundary operator is only Fredholm and can have continuous spectrum.
-By an observation in \cite{APS1}, the index with APS boundary condition can be identified with an $L^2$-index on the manifold obtained by attaching a cylinder to the boundary (called \emph{elongation}).
+In this case, the boundary operator is only Fredholm and can have continuous spectrum away from zero.
+As observed in \cite{APS1}, the index with APS boundary condition can be identified with an $L^2$-index on the manifold obtained by attaching a cylinder to the boundary (called \emph{elongation}).
 From this point of view, we define an APS-type index on a manifold with non-compact boundary to be the $L^2$-index on the elongation of the original manifold.

-Let $M$ be an odd-dimensional non-compact spin manifold without boundary admitting a uniformly PSC metric $g$ with bounded sectional curvature.
+Let $M$ be an odd-dimensional non-compact Riemannian spin manifold without boundary, admitting a complete metric $g$ of uniformly PSC and bounded sectional curvature.
 Let $\frakR_\infty^+(M,g)$ denote the space of uniformly PSC metrics on $M$ which coincide with $g$ at infinity.
 For $g_0,g_1\in\frakR_\infty^+(M,g)$, our index formula is for a special kind of manifolds called \emph{cobordism} between $g_0$ and $g_1$.
 Basically, it is a manifold whose boundary constitutes two components, one of which is isometric to $(M,g_0)$, and the other is isometric to $(M,g_1)$ (cf. Subsection~\ref{SS:space psc}).
 Our index formula is formulated as follows.